xmzt/crpy/lexr/README.md

 The implicit run-time environment exposed to the grammar includes:

-- src: pointer to current input
+- src: pointer to current input.
-- srcCh: value of input most recently read
+- *src: the character value at 'src', specifically the value tested by the preceding conditional at node.off-1.

 Each node has a compile-time property 'off' representing an offset from 'src' that this node is processing.
 For the most part 'node.off' is automatically deduced, but the grammar must